open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 ## Troubleshooting

-If a metric is missing, review the doc to see if the metric is available in the .NET version you are running.
+If a metric is missing, review the [list of metrics](#Metrics) to see if the metric is available in the .NET version you are running.

 Some GC related metrics are unavailable until at least one garbage collection has occurred.